RaulPPelaez/Naga_KeypadMapper/README.md

 Currently tested only for Razer Naga Epic (pre-2014 version) in Ubuntu 14.04 and Razer Naga 2014 (thanks to Destroyer).

 You can configure the daemon for any other Razer mice easily, see below.

-For Naga 2014 just change the param in nagastart to
- sudo naga /dev/input/by-id/usb-Razer_Razer_Naga_2014-if02-event-kbd
+For Naga 2014 just change the param in nagastart to: sudo naga /dev/input/by-id/usb-Razer_Razer_Naga_2014-if02-event-kbd

 More info and mapping.txt syntax in README